serokell/blog-posts/Haskell Parser Combinators/article.md

 expecting "false", "true", or numeric character
 ```

 Although the error message is good, wouldn't it better if it said "integer" instead of "numeric character"?
 For this, we can use **labels**, which allows us to give a name to a parser.
-To do this, we can simply change our parser as such:
+To do this, we can simply change our parser like this:

 ```hs
 integer :: Parser Integer